Turco-Albanian: Etymology and usage of the term

 Muslims Albanians are thus often pejoratively named and or called by Greeks as "Turks", represented in the expression "Turkalvanoi".
-As with the term "Turk", the expression (rendered also as Turco-Albanian) was employed by some writers mainly in nineteenth and early twentieth century Western European literature regarding Muslim Albanian populations.
 As such, the word Turk within its usage also attained derogatory and derisive meanings that when applied to other words created pejorative meanings of cruel and inhumane behavior and or of being backward and savage.
-Within a Balkans context during the twentieth century, the usage of the word "Turk" (and "Turkey") has also been politically employed to differentiate the "indigenous" from the "alien" that interpreted Balkan Muslims as "foreigners".
+Within a Balkans context during the 19th and 20th centuries, the usage of the word "Turk" (and "Turkey") has also been politically employed by the policy of Balkan states to encourage the differentiation of Albanians by religion for territorial claims, and to differentiate the "indigenous" from the "alien" by interpreting Balkan Muslims as "foreigners", leading to their expulsion and assimilation of Christians.
 With the case of the Albanians, this at times has resulted in Albanophobia, negative stereotyping, socio-political discrimination and even mass violence.